Identifying & Dealing With Problem Drinking

 Understanding Problem Drinking

-A dependence on booze can start many ways: hereditary, emotional, social and even geographical.
-Western thinking about alcohol is very different to the mindset you find in different countries around the world.
+A dependence on booze can start in many ways: hereditary, emotional, social and even geographical.
+Western thinking about alcohol is very different from the mindset you find in different countries around the world.

 The contemporary ‘illness concept of problem drinking’ states that the issue can even be an outcome of a brain illness.
 You need to be careful that you don’t come up with a justification for your drinking.
 Essentially, it doesn’t matter why you have the problem.